fipenly/awesome-fivem/README.md

 - [sf-attachobject](https://github.com/scriptforge-gg/sf-attachobject) - Easily and intuitively attach props to in-game characters in FiveM.

+- [fivem-appearance](https://github.com/pedr0fontoura/fivem-appearance) - A flexible player customization script for FiveM.

 - [fivem-greenscreener](https://github.com/Bentix-cs/fivem-greenscreener) - A FiveM script that takes screenshots of every gta clothing, prop/object and vehicle.

-- [minimal-hud](https://github.com/ThatMadCap/minimal-hud) - A Minimal HUD Built using Preact/Tailwind CSS.
-Standalone with optional support for many frameworks and allows for easy setup for a custom framework.

 - [fivem-base-vehicle-handling](https://github.com/jgscripts/fivem-base-vehicle-handling) - All base vehicle handlings in one file for re-streaming.

 ## Tools

-- [fivem-items-gallery](https://github.com/bitc0de/fivem-items-gallery) - This project serves as an image gallery for Fivem items, providing a comprehensive collection of images that can be easily downloaded and utilized in Fivem servers.
-Featuring a user-friendly interface, you can either search for specific items or browse through various categories to find exactly what you're looking for.
+- [Audiotool](https://github.com/Renewed-Scripts/Audiotool) - A audiotool for fivem which automates the create of Native Audio.

 - [YMTEditor](https://github.com/grzybeek/YMTEditor) - YMTEditor is a free tool which allows to easily edit GTA5 .ymt files (Peds clothes).

-- [Audiotool](https://github.com/Renewed-Scripts/Audiotool) - A audiotool for fivem which automates the create of Native Audio.

 - [mmYtypTool](https://github.com/mmleczek/mmYtypTool) - Tool for creating YTYP files from YDR.